Combined Degrees: Psychology B.S./Clinical Mental Health Counseling M.S.

 Note: Students must pass ENG0001 Writing Workshop or have equivalent placement scores to enroll in ILS 2000-level courses.

-In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international, domestic, and digital options for major, minor, free electives, experiential learning, and transferable courses.
-There are many affordable options for students during a semester, winter session, spring and/or summer breaks.
-Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
+In collaboration with academic colleges Study Abroad offer several options, direct enroll with international universities, domestic and digital options meet with a Study Abroad Advisor to learn more about how your major, minor, free electives, experiential learning and transferable courses would benefit by a Study Abroad program.
+There are many options for students during a semester, spring and/or summer breaks.
+Faculty-led, exchange, and direct-enroll programs range in duration from one week to a full semester or full year.
 Financial aid may be applied, and some partners offer external scholarships.
-Premiere programs do not qualify for JWU scholarships or grants; however federal aid is available.
 Visit the study abroad website for information, program descriptions and online applications.
 Where will you go?
 Wherever you decide, make the best of your educational journey!

 Undergraduate